+Income for the Trust is from two sources: employer contributions and investment income.
+Income from employer contributions is appropriated each year by the BOC.
 The District's BOC has discretionary authority to determine contribution amounts to be paid into the Trust.
-The OPEB Funding Policy includes a target funded ratio of 50% with an expected funding period of 50 years (beginning in 2007), with \$50,000,000 to be contributed by the end of 2011.
-Through December 31, 2013, \$92,400,000 has been contributed by the District to the OPEB Trust Fund, and the OPEB Funding Policy goal of funding \$10,000,000 in each of the first five years (beginning in 2007) for an aggregate of \$50,000,000 by the end of 2011 was met.
-The funding policy for 2012 forward requires an annual contribution amount calculated as a percentage of payroll.
-The advance funding contribution for 2013 was \$20,000,000 which exceeds the funding policy requirement.
+Through December 31, 2014, an aggregate of \$112,400,000 has been contributed by the District to the OPEB Trust Fund.
+The advance funding contribution for 2014 was \$20,000,000 which exceeded the Trust's initial funding policy requirement.
 In succeeding fiscal years the Trust will receive the District (employer) contributions as determined by the BOC.